scottf/install-nats-io-server-default-branch/README.md

-# install-nats-io-server-default-branch
+# install-nats-io-server-windows

-Github action to install the NATS.io server from the default branch
+Github action to install the NATS.io server from the head default branch

 ## Notes

-* Works for runs-on: ubuntu
+* Works for `runs-on: windows-*`
-* Requires go already setup.
+* Requires GO already setup.
 See example
 * Makes `nats-server` available in the path

 ## Example

 ```
 jobs:
-  my-job:
+  install-nats-io-server:
     runs-on: ubuntu-latest
     steps:
       - name: Setup GO